 Subparagraph 403.067(7)(a)9., F.S., also requires local governments within a BMAP to develop an OSTDS remediation plan that is adopted as part of the BMAP no later than July 1, 2025, if DEP identifies OSTDS as contributors of at least 20% of point source or nonpoint source nutrient pollution or if DEP determines remediation is necessary to achieve the TMDL.
 When applicable, the OSTDS remediation plans must be developed by each local government in cooperation with DEP, water management districts (WMDs), and public and private domestic wastewater facilities.
-Each OSTDS remediation plan for this BMAP must contain the information outlined in DEP Final Order 23-0118.
+Each OSTDS remediation plan for this BMAP must contain the information outlined in DEP Final Order 23-0125.
 Stakeholders submit projects describing how septic system loads are addressed as part of BMAP reporting and estimate the load reductions associated with each project.
 The estimated reductions to the basin from addressing these septic systems will be based on several factors, including location, how they are addressed, and the amount of attenuation that occurs.
+The OSTDS remediation plans are incorporated into this BMAP through the related management actions listed in this section and as those in Appendix B. Copies will be made available upon request subject to any public records requirements.